Motobdella montezuma: Behavior

-M. montezuma is nocturnal, resting at the bottom of the well during the day, when predatory waterfowl are present.
+Motobdella montezuma is nocturnal, resting at the bottom of the well during the day, when predatory waterfowl are present.
 As night falls, the leeches swim towards the surface and hunt amphipods near the surface; this is the only instance of a leech hunting in open water.
 Prey are detected by passive sonar, and swallowed whole.
 This pattern of diel vertical migration by a leech is only known to occur in Montezuma Well.

 Life cycle

 Like many other leeches, M. montezuma is hermaphroditic.
 Sexual reproduction results in two individuals fertilizing each other, and the resulting eggs are placed in a nutrient-filled cocoon.
 The cocoon is placed deep enough to avoid the attention of ducks and other predators, and the eggs hatch into self-sufficient juveniles.